Automating data quality rules

 Completeness

-To detect completeness changes, we automatically generate rules for every column to expect column values to not be null and/or expect column values to be null.
-The Expectation(s) and parameters for a column depend on the column's initial null percentage.
+To detect completeness anomalies, we automatically generate rules for every column to expect column proportion of non-null values to be between thresholds that depend on the column's initial proportion of non-null values.

-- If a column initially has no null values, GX generates one completeness Expectation to test that the column continues to have 100% non-null values.
+- If a column initially has no null values, GX Cloud generates a rule to test that the column continues to have no null values.

-- If a column initially has all null values, GX generates one completeness Expectation to test that the column continues to have 100% null values.
+- If a column initially has all null values, GX Cloud generates a rule to test that the column continues to have all null values.

-- If a column starts with a mix of null and non-null values, GX generates two completeness Expectations with dynamic parameters to test that the null percentage stays close to the average of the last 5 Validation runs.
+- If a column starts with a mix of null and non-null values, GX Cloud generates a rule with dynamic parameters to test that the proportions stay close to the average of the last 5 Validation runs.

-If the null percentage changes at all for a column that started with all null values or no null values, its generated completeness Expectation will fail.
-If the null percentage changes a bit for a column that started with a mix of null and non-null values, its generated completeness Expectations will pass; if the change is drastic, one of the generated completeness Expectations will fail.
-Which one fails depends on whether the null percentage increased or decreased.
+If the proportions change at all for a column that started with all null values or no null values, its generated completeness Expectation will fail.
+If the proportions change a bit for a column that started with a mix of null and non-null values, its generated completeness Expectation will pass; if the change is drastic, the generated completeness Expectation will fail.

 ExpectAI (BETA) performs deep analysis on a given Data Asset to set Expectations based on patterns in the data.
 These AI-recommended data quality rules are sometimes based on anomalies detected in the data, so they may fail on the first validation to bring your attention to potential problems.